Short overview of the asylum procedure

 Cyprus Refugee Council Visit Website

 A high percentage of asylum seekers enter Cyprus from the areas not controlled by the Republic of Cyprus (RoC), at the north of the island, and then cross the “green line” irregularly to the areas under the control of the RoC.
 Whereas a small percentage may enter at legal entry points and then apply for asylum.
-In recent years, around 30% of applicants are persons already in the country who have entered and stayed under other statuses and who apply for asylum after their initial residence permit has expired.[1]
-In 2021 there was an increase in the percentage of new arrivals compared to applicants who were already in the country and the trend continued in 2022.
+In recent years, around 30% of applicants were persons already in the country who have entered and stayed under other statuses and who apply for asylum after their initial residence permit has expired.[1]
+In 2021 there was an increase in the percentage of new arrivals compared to applicants who were already in the country and the trend continued in 2022 and 2023.
+In early 2024 for the first time the arrivals by sea were significantly higher than arrivals from the areas not controlled by the Republic of Cyprus.[2]

 The asylum procedure in Cyprus is a single procedure whereby both refugee status and subsidiary protection status is examined.
-In accordance with the Refugee Law, an asylum application is addressed to the Asylum Service and is made and lodged at the Aliens and Immigration Unit (Department of the Police) of the city in which the applicant is residing.[2]
-One such office exists in each of the five districts in Cyprus (Nicosia, Limassol, Larnaca, Paphos, Ammochostos).
+In accordance with the Refugee Law, an asylum application is addressed to the Asylum Service and is made and lodged at the Aliens and Immigration Unit (AIU) which is a department of the Police, in the city in which the applicant is residing.[3]
+One such Unit exists in each of the five districts in Cyprus (Nicosia, Limassol, Larnaca, Paphos, Ammochostos).
 With the establishment of Pournara, the First Reception Centre in Kokkinotrimithia, Nicosia district, persons who have recently arrived in the areas under the effective control of the RoC in an irregular manner are referred to the Centre for registration.
 The services provided include identification, registration, and lodging of asylum applications, as well as medical screening and vulnerability assessments; when possible, the full assessment of the asylum application is also carried out at the Asylum Examination Centre adjacent Pournara.

-Other persons who access the country’s territory in a regular manner, – a very low percentage of asylum applicants as well as persons already residing in the country on other statuses – must apply at the Immigration Unit and will not be referred to Pournara.
+Other persons who access the country’s territory in a regular manner must apply at the Immigration Unit and will not be referred to Pournara.
+This makes up a very low percentage of asylum applicants as well as persons already residing in the country on other statuses.

 In cases where the applicant is in prison or detention, the application is made at the place of imprisonment or detention.
 For people in detention, asylum applications are received directly within the detention facilities, while for people in prison or detained in Police Holding Cells, who have requested to lodge an asylum application, the AIU will be notified and proceed to the prison or holding cell to receive the asylum application.